-Complaints regarding public safety/security personnel should be forwarded to the Chief Public Safety.
-All such complaints will be fully investigated and appropriate corrective action taken where appropriate.
+Complaints regarding Public Safety/security personnel should be forwarded to the Chief Public Safety.
+All such complaints will be fully investigated and corrective action taken where appropriate and in accordance with relevant labor agreements.
 Complaints regarding the Public Safety Chief should be reported to the office of the Associate Dean of Administration and Finance.